14 Days Free Trial. Requires OS X 10.11 and above

 There are applications out there which let you batch change all the file dates to a single date time which would not make much sense.
 Moreover, those only change the creation and modification date but the Digitized Date and Time in the EXIF header remains unchanged.
 The EXIF Date is important when uploading to the web especially one of the many cloud based photo storage services.

-This app supports JPEG Files Only and supports Date Change for EXIF, Creation and Modification Dates as far back as 1970.
+This app supports JPEG and HEIC Photos and supports Date Change for EXIF, Creation and Modification Dates as far back as 1970.

 The Batch processing will let you perform the date change to one or more photos at one go.

 CM Batch JPG Date Changer supports Backup of the Original Photos.

 This application provides different ways to change the dates.